Quick answer

 |---|---|---|---|---|

-- Honey throat products: Check age suitability, sugar content, and allergy information.
+- Honey or honey-containing throat products: Check age suitability, sugar content, and allergy information.
 Do not give honey to babies under 12 months.

-- Oral rehydration salts: Follow label directions and ask a pharmacist if buying for children, older adults, pregnancy, kidney disease, or complex medication use.
+- Oral rehydration products: Follow label directions and ask a pharmacist if buying for children, older adults, pregnancy, kidney disease, or complex medication use.

 When to seek medical advice